 Finally, Dr. Garland completed a NIH R01-funded full-scale RCT of MORE as a treatment for opioid misuse among people with chronic pain (Garland et al., in press).
 In this trial, 250 opioid misusing chronic pain patients (62% of whom had OUD) were treated with MORE or a supportive psychotherapy control condition in a primary care setting.
-Nine months after the end of treatment, the MORE group evidenced a nearly 40% reduction in opioid misuse, and 36% of patients were able to reduce their opioid dose by half or greater (with a mean opioid dose reduction of 76 morphine milligram equivalents).
+Nine months after the end of treatment, the MORE group evidenced a 46% reduction in opioid misuse, and 36% of patients were able to reduce their opioid dose by half or greater (with a mean opioid dose reduction of 76 morphine milligram equivalents).
 In addition, the MORE group showed a 25% reduction in chronic pain-related functional interference, lower pain severity, and reduced depression, emotional distress, and PTSD, as well as opioid craving through the 9-month follow-up.
 Also, participants in MORE reported significant increases in positive emotions, meaning in life, and the sense of self-transcendence, coupled with enhanced autonomic responsiveness to natural rewards and improved self-regulation of opioid cue-reactivity.
 Finally, MORE increased frontal midline theta EEG activation which in turn mediated the effect of MORE on opioid misuse, indicating that MORE reduces addictive behavior by strengthening cognitive control and restructuring reward processing in the brain.
 These latter mechanistic findings are forthcoming.

 Across these 11 RCTs, 868 participants have been randomized to MORE or various control conditions including supportive group psychotherapy, CBT, exercise and nutrition counseling, MOUD, and treatment-as-usual.